 A good written NDA can make it clear to those that you do business with that you’re serious about protecting your IP while at the same time including provisions that make it unlikely the party you’re dealing with will misappropriate your technology.

-How to get Internet Lawyer Mike Young to help you protect your technology
+How to get Internet Business Lawyer Mike Young to help you protect your technology

-Your first step in getting help from Mike is to set up a confidential telephone consultation with him using the law firm’s online booking system.
+Your first step in getting help from Mike for your technology contracts is to set up a confidential telephone consultation with him using the law firm’s online booking system.

 Need Help With Registering a Patent, Trademark, or Copyright?